The L. Caroline Underwood Museum

 Of her vast collections ranging from swizzle sticks to pink porcelain pigs, Caroline had 44 objects that she especially wanted to share with the public.
 However, an additional 1,500 objects have been preserved for exhibition and research purposes.
 Caroline’s Museum on the second floor of the L. Caroline Underwood Museum interprets the life of this well loved teacher, an avid collector and a passionate supporter of local history.
 Caroline has given us the unique opportunity to think about local history, about identity, about collections, and about the mission of local history in our communities

-The first floor of the museum houses the Historical Society’s extensive research facilities and changing exhibits.
+The first floor of the museum houses the Spencer Research Center, administrative office and the History Center's gift shop.

 L. Caroline Underwood